 It’s important, however, to understand that both of these types of therapy are important!
 Those who receive our services here at Crest View can rest assured that they will receive individualized care.
 Whether a person needs to experience the benefits of gender-specific group therapy or individual therapy sessions, we can help!

 In addition to extensive clinical care during our rehab treatment program, we promote healing through a reality-based therapy model.
 At CVRC, we believe that reality therapy is the best way to prepare individuals for post-treatment life.
 Our program helps you develop the coping strategies, social skills, and basic life skills you’ll need for continued sobriety.

-Come see why gender specific group therapy and our other treatment approaches might be perfect for your recovery.
-Call Crest View Recovery today at 866-327-2505.
+Come see why gender-specific group therapy and our other treatment approaches might be perfect for your recovery.
+Contact us here at Crest View Recovery today by calling (866) 327-2505.